-We derive a large portion of our revenue from a small group of our clients.
-No client represented more than 10% of our revenue in 2014.
-However, in 2015, we derived a significant portion of our revenue from a single reseller, who contracts with various health plans and other healthcare entities to manage the utilization of specialty health services for their covered members.
-For the year ended December 31, 2015, approximately 15% of our revenue was derived through this reseller.
-During the nine months ended September 30, 2016, we derived 10% of our revenue through this reseller and another 23% of our revenue through customer relationships with three major health plans from our acquisition of NaviNet.
+During the year ended December 31, 2016, we derived 10.6% of our revenue through a single reseller, who contracts with various health plans and other healthcare entities to manage the utilization of specialty health services for their covered members, and another 10.2% of our revenue through a customer relationship with a major health plan from our acquisition of NaviNet.
+During the three months ended March 31, 2017, we derived 12.4% of our revenue through this reseller and another 10.9% of our revenue through NaviNet's major customer.
 We cannot guarantee that these clients will continue to contract for our services or acquire new services.
-The contract governing the reseller relationship is terminable without cause upon 12 months' written notice, but the two health plan customers cannot terminate without cause.
+The contract governing the reseller relationship is terminable without cause upon 12 months' written notice, but the health plan customer cannot terminate without cause.
 Additionally, the reseller may not be successful in reselling our products to its covered members, or covered members may reduce their orders for our products for a number of reasons.
 If this happens, our revenue could be greatly reduced, which would materially and adversely affect our business.